Hritikraj8804/KodeKloud_Engineer/Linux_1/13_Cron_schedule_deny_to_users.md

 `sudo su`

 By executing this command with root privileges, the "rose" user will be allowed to use crontab: `echo rose >> /etc/cron.allow`

+By executing this command, the "jerome" user will be denied crontab access: `echo jerome >> /etc/cron.deny`

+check results with `cat`: